Mikhail Borisovich Potapov

-Mikhail Borisovich Potapov (Михаил Борисович Потапов; born 7 January 1963, Moscow) is a Soviet and Russian entomologist, a renowned systematist of springtails (Collembola).
+Mikhail Borisovich Potapov (Михаил Борисович Потапов; born 7 January 1963) is a Soviet and Russian entomologist, a renowned systematist of springtails (Collembola).
 He has described numerous new species and 19 new genera of springtails, is the author of original methods for studying collembolans, revisions of major taxa, and is a historian of collembology.
 He works at the Institute of Biology and Chemistry of MPGU.

 Biography

-Mikhail Potapov was born on 7 January 1963 in Moscow.
+Mikhail Potapov was born on 7 January 1963 in Moscow, USSR.

-In 1980, he graduated from School No. 313 in Moscow.

 In 1985, he graduated from the Biology and Chemistry Faculty of the Moscow State Pedagogical Institute named after V. I. Lenin (MGPI, now MPGU).
 Since 1981, under the guidance of Professor Nina Mikhailovna Chernova, he specialized in the systematics of springtails, studying them on expeditions to Azerbaijan, Georgia, Ukraine, Mordovia, the Volga region, Lithuania, and other regions of the USSR.

 Since 1985, he worked in the problem laboratory "Dynamics of Populations and Reproduction of Useful Species" at MGPI, simultaneously being a postgraduate student in the Department of Zoology and Darwinism, Biology and Chemistry Faculty, MGPI.
+In 1989, he was inducted as a member of the Russian Entomological Society.

 In 1992, he defended his Candidate of Sciences dissertation on "The Structure of the Genus and Species Characteristics in Springtails of the Family Isotomidae".

-Since 1993 — Senior Researcher at the Educational and Scientific Biological Center of the Moscow Pedagogical State University (MPGU).
+Since 1993, he has been a Senior Researcher at the Educational and Scientific Biological Center of the Moscow Pedagogical State University (MPGU).
 Since 2009 — Leading Researcher at the Educational and Scientific Center for Ecology and Biodiversity of MPGU.

 In 2012, he participated in the international project "Springtails of the Pacific Littoral of Asia".

 In January 2020, at a meeting of the Moscow Ethological Seminar, he gave a lecture on "The Sexual Behavior of Springtails".

-Scientific Contribution
+Scientific contributions

-He established the subfamily within the family Isotomidae (Collembola).
+He established the subfamily Pachyotominae within the family Isotomidae (Collembola).

-New Genera
+New genera

 He described new genera of springtails: